JoseLion/ts-routeways/README.md

 ## Custom Codecs

-Only the most basic data types are priveded by the `Codecs` helper.
-Sometimes you'll find yourself in the need of a more complex codec, some specific data type, or aserializable clas instance.
-With `ts-routeways` you can use custom codecs, and also use its extension mechanism for the `Codecs` helper, so you can have all your codecs on one place.
+Only the most basic data types are provided by the `Codecs` helper.
+Sometimes you'll find yourself in need of a more complex codec, some specific data type, or a serializable class instance.
+With `ts-routeways`, you can use custom codecs, and also use its extension mechanism for the `Codecs` helper, so you can have all your codecs in one place.
 You need only to create an object containing a `decode` and an `encode` method:
 ```ts
 interface Codec<T> {
   decode(text: string): T;